NegrosG/alx-frontend/0x02-CSS_advanced/README.md

-# The directory of the CSS advanced project
+# The directory of the CSS advanced project.
+writing the styling of the techium projects with css